 Miguel Xavier

 Miguel obtained his PhD in 2018 from the University of Southampton.
 In 2017, Miguel received the Gold Medal for Excellence in Engineering at the STEM for Britain competition at the Houses of Parliament.
-He has authored numerous publications in the field, 10 of which as first author.
-Miguel thrives to become a world leader in microfluidics applied to Life Sciences, hoping to contribute towards superior healthcare with a direct impact on people’s quality of life.
+He has authored numerous publications in the field, 10 of which were as first author.
+Miguel strives to become a world leader in microfluidics applied to Life Sciences, hoping to contribute towards superior healthcare with a direct impact on people’s quality of life.

 Selected Publications